aarpon/hrm_installer/README.md

 Author of the HRM installation scripts:

-Torsten Stöter (torsten.stoeter@lin-magdeburg.de)
+Torsten Stöter (torsten.stoeter@lin-magdeburg.de),
-Leibniz Institute for Neurobiology Magdeburg
+Leibniz Institute for Neurobiology, Magdeburg

 Further authors of the Huygens Remote Manager:
 * Aaron Ponti, Department of Biosystems Science and Engineering, ETH Zurich